emu-russia/breaknes/Demos/SlooowPlaaayer/Readme.md

 Once every (real) second, statistics are updated and a signal graph is plotted.

 If the source samples run out, the worker falls asleep until it gets a new source.

-## TODO

-Currently only 44100 Hz for audio sources is supported.
-You need to implement the SRC.